#1 Global Leader in Data Resilience

 You may hear a lot about containerization, especially in the world of app development and microservices.
 Containerization refers to developers bundling applications into containers, making it easier for users to deploy them.
 Containers are easy to use and are particularly useful for deploying applications to the cloud because the container doesn't need to care about the configuration of the underlying machine.

-Secure and protect data in your Kubernetes deployment with Kasten K10 by Veeam.
+Secure and protect data in your Kubernetes deployment with Veeam Kasten.

 What's the Difference Between Containers and Virtual Machines (VMs)?